 The World Press Photo Exhibition represents the year's best visual journalism and is seen by 4 million people in 100 cities across the globe.
-Lightscape is bringing the Exhibition to Washington DC, home of the people and institutions that drive thinking and decision-making on the issues behind the photographs.
-We are working with leading universities, think-tanks, embassies, international-, media- and civil society organizations to tell the stories behind the photos to encourage deeper undestanding and debate of current events in the community, the country and abroad.
+Last year Lightscape brought the Exhibition to Washington DC, home of the people and institutions that drive thinking and decision-making on the issues behind the photographs.
+We working with leading think-tanks, universities, embassies, international-, media- and civil society organizations to tell the stories behind the photos to encourage deeper undestanding and debate of current events in the community, the country and abroad.

-The venue is the Dupont Underground, the abandoned trolley station beneath Dupont Circle.
-This massive space will house 22 projectors casting 13' images of the year's most important stories, a wall of large prints of WPP prize-winning photographs and a retrospective of 60 years of Photos of the Year.
-There will be side-exhibitions from NPR, the International Women's Media Foundation and we will honor the work of AFP photojournalist Shah Marai, who lost his life in Afghanistan earlier this year.
+The venue is the Dupont Underground, an abandoned trolley station beneath Dupont Circle.
+This massive space will house 22 projectors casting 13' images of the year's most important stories, a wall of large prints of WPP prize-winning photographs and a retrospective of 61 years of Photos of the Year.
+There will be side-exhibitions by the International Women's Media Foundation and we will honor the work of AFP photojournalist Shah Marai, who lost his life in Afghanistan earlier this year.
 Partner events will be held at partner venues throughout the city.

 Venue: Dupont Underground (19 Dupont Circle, entrance on 19th Street)